Balarampur, Purulia: Infrastructure

 According to the District Census Handbook 2011, Puruliya, Balarampur covered an area of 9.51 km2.
 Among the civic amenities, the protected water supply involved overhead tank, service reservoir, tap water from treated sources, covered wells.
 It had 1,855 domestic electric connections.
-Among the medical facilities it had 1 dispensary/ health centre,1 maternity and child welfare clinic, 1 veterinary hospital, 12 medicine shops.
+Among the medical facilities it had 1 dispensary/ health centre, 1 maternity and child welfare clinic, 1 veterinary hospital, 12 medicine shops.
 Among the educational facilities it had were 2 primary schools, 1 secondary school, 1 senior secondary school.
 Three important commodities it produced were paddy, rice and vegetables.

 Economics

-Balarmpur is a centre of shellac industry and business.
+Balarmpur is a centre of shellac industry, business and vegetable market.

 Transport

 Two important roads the National Highway 32 and the State Highway 4 cross at this town and this junction is called Balarampur Chawk.

+Barabhum railway station serves this town.

 Education

 Balarampur College was established in 1985.
 Affiliated with the Sidho Kanho Birsha University, it offers honours courses in Bengali, English, history, political science, geography, philosophy, financial accounting, mathematics, and general courses in arts, science and commerce.